 No upcoming shows at this point in time.

 John Skehan is a classically trained piano player that took up the mandolin shortly before Railroad Earth got together in 2000.
-His mando style often reflects this pianistic, textural style and he's known to spend way too much time in the bathrooms of hotels practicing Bach and shit.
+His mando style often reflects a pianistic, textural style and he's well known for spending way too much time in the bathrooms of hotels practicing Bach and shit.
 This is the primary reason for the premature graying of many of his bandmates' hair.

 Violinist.
 Producer.
 Raconteur.
 Many words describe an aspect of Tim Carbone, but none can capture the sweeping breadth of talent embodied in the man.
 He's played shows from the deepest hole in Birmingham, AL to playing for his holyness, the Dalai Lama himself.
 But if you really want to get to know Tim Carbone, buy him a beer and ask him about his passion for the Boston Red Sox.